cufos/javaWeb/README.md

 # Java repository for pratice purpose

-## We are using JSP, Maven and Tomcat
+## We are using

+- Maven
+- Tomcat
+-JSP
+- Bootstrap